HL7/fhir-ipa/input/pagecontent/index.md

 ### Relationship to National Specifications

-This International Patient Access specification describes how to access patient records anywhere in the world.
-It provides a very minimal set of access methods and rules about the content that are true everywhere.
-Working healthcare systems may need additional rules about the access API to meet other use cases, and may make many additional rules about the content based on national laws, regulations and accepted practice in order to support the provision of health in their healthcare system.
+This International Patient Access specification describes how to access patient records worldwide.
+It provides a very minimal set of access methods and content rules that are true everywhere.
+Working healthcare systems may need to make additional rules about the access API to support other use cases and their national laws, regulations, and accepted practices.

-<span class="bg-success" markdown="1">Jurisdictions are encouraged to use this specification directly and may also publish their own patient access specifications that further refine the profiles in this implementation guide. </span><!-- new-content -->
+<span class="bg-success" markdown="1">Jurisdictions are encouraged to use this specification directly and may also publish their patient access specifications that further refine the profiles in this implementation guide. </span><!-- new-content -->

 <span class="bg-success" markdown="1">This project intends to create and maintain a registry of FHIR implementation guides consistent with IPA as countries adopt it in their national FHIR standards.
 {:.bg-info}